Auburn Athletics (Nebraska)

 The Auburn Athletics were a minor league baseball franchise based in Auburn, Nebraska.
 From 1910 to 1913, the "Athletics" or interchangeable "A's" played as members of the Class D level Missouri-Iowa-Nebraska-Kansas League for the duration of the league, winning the 1913 league championship.

+Auburn Athletics played home minor league games at the site known today as Legion Memorial Park.

 History

 In 1910, the Auburn "Athletics" became the first minor league team based in Auburn, Nebraska.
 The Auburn Athletics began play as charter members of the six–team Class D level Missouri-Iowa-Nebraska-Kansas League, which was known informally as the "MINK League".
 Auburn was joined in the 1910 MINK League by the Clarinda Antelopes, Falls City Colts, Maryville Comets, Nebraska City Forresters and Shenandoah Pin Rollers teams as charter members.

 In their first season, the 1910 Auburn Athletics finished with a 46–51 record and placed fourth in the MINK League standings, playing the season under manager W. Cummings.
 Auburn finished 11.0 games behind the first place Falls City Colts, as the league had no playoff system for its duration.
 In 1910, Auburn had total home season attendance of 10,522 an average of 217 fans per home game, playing at Legion Memorial Park.
 Auburn and the other Nebraska-based teams were affected by Sunday laws of the era in Nebraska, which prohibited working on Sundays and therefore disallowed professional baseball to be played on Sunday.
 Auburn pitcher Verne Hirsch led the league with 25 wins and teammate Ed Bright had 111 total hits, most in the league.

 Continuing play in 1911, the Auburn Athletics placed third in the Missouri-Illinois-Nebraska-Kansas League final standings.
 The Athletics ended the 1911 season with a record of 52–48 under manager L. Higgins, finishing 7.0 games behind the first place Maryville Comets/Humboldt Infants.
 A new grandstand was built at the Auburn home ballpark for the 1911 season.
 Pitcher Walter Hirsch of Auburn had 22 wins to lead the league.